 When Ziffren Brittenham’s John Branca was appointed co-executor of Michael Jackson’s estate in 2009, he asked KWIKA founding partner Howard Weitzman to represent the estate.
 “I have worked with Howard Weitzman and his partners at KWIKA for many years, so when Michael Jackson died in 2009, I felt comfortable calling on Howard to act as an attorney for the estate.”

 Complex business litigation is another niche where the firm has had client-friendly results.
-Just last year, founding partner Greg Aldisert achieved a multimillion-dollar settlement on behalf of entrepreneurial medical technology company Gamma Medica Inc. Greg, in typical KWIKA David-versus-Goliath style, with support from KWIKA associate Aaron Liskin, overwhelmed more than a dozen lawyers representing the defendants.
+Just last year, the firm achieved a multimillion-dollar settlement on behalf of entrepreneurial medical technology company Gamma Medica Inc. In typical KWIKA David-versus-Goliath style, the firm’s lean team overwhelmed more than a dozen lawyers representing the defendants.

 And what do clients say about KWIKA’s representation?
 Just ask actor/director Michael Keaton, who was sued in connection with his directorial debut of the independent film, The Merry Gentleman.
-Chances are he’ll be smiling as he tells you how founding partner Michael Kump along with partner Jeremiah Reynolds filed a successful summary judgment motion, defeating the challenge by one of the film’s investors who claimed Keaton’s performance as director had caused the investor losses.
+Chances are he’ll be smiling as he tells you how founding partner Michael Kump filed a successful summary judgment motion, defeating the challenge by one of the film’s investors who claimed Keaton’s performance as director had caused the investor losses.

 After nine years in business, KWIKA’s lawyers, most of whom spent the bulk of their careers in the sterile skyscrapers of Century City, have settled in to the small-town charm of Santa Monica.
 How many other firms can you name with a pool table in the library and a vintage surfboard on the wall?